 What is interesting is the fact that Esther and Jotham knew each other.
 Both of their families were friends and he may have been the one to mail her the English Valentine back in 1847.
 He is also believed to have been her mentor and taught her how to make Valentines.
 Jotham's son Edward went into business with Esther Howland in 1879.
 Together they formed the New England Valentine Company.
 Meanwhile, in Worcester, Sumner Whitney and his wife opened a stationery store in 1858 and sold their Valentine's Day cards.
 When Sumner died in 1861, his younger brothers Edward and George Whitney took over the business.
 They named it "Whitney Valentine Company.
 It is believed that George worked for Esther Howland, making Valentines before then.
 If it wasn't for their maker's stamps, Esther Howland and George Whitney's Valentine's cards would be indistinguishable. ![]() Edward left Whitney Valentine Company in 1868.
 Now the sole owner, George continued a highly successful business and decided to expand.
 In 1881, he bought out 10 Valentine's card companies, including New England Valentine Company.
 He now sold Victorian Valentines and cards for holidays such as Christmas and New Year's.
 His Valentine's Day cards slowly evolved into what we see as modern-day greeting cards.
 Valentine's cards were now made using machinery rather than an assembly line.
 It was now more cost-effective to forgo the intricate 3-D effect of Victorian Valentines.
 Upon his death in 1915, his son Warren took over the company.
 Whitney's son, also named George," eventually took over until the company's demise during WWII.
 Unfortunately, with paper shortages and the rise of other greeting card businesses, Whitney Valentine Company could no longer sustain itself and liquidated.
 The business of greeting cards is still thriving today, with aisles of cards displayed at the local grocery store.
 With today's technology, greeting cards can even be sent by email.
 The craft of mass-produced handmade greeting cards may no longer exist, but the sentiment is the same.
 These Valentine's day cards are a gift to let someone know you are thinking of them.

-By: Nadia Dillion, Outreach Coordinator & Preservationist at The Barnes Museum By: Nadia Dillon The tradition of putting up and decorating Christmas trees dates back to the 16th century in Germany.
+By: Nadia Dillon, Outreach Coordinator & Preservationist at The Barnes Museum By: Nadia Dillon The tradition of putting up and decorating Christmas trees dates back to the 16th century in Germany.
 Trees were originally decorated with lighted candles, fruit, and nuts.
 This slowly began to change in 1846 when a gentleman named Hans Griener began to make glass ornaments at a Glassworks Factory in Lauscha, Germany.
 He is a descendant of a gentleman also named Hans Griener who opened up the glassworks factory back in 1597.
 The original glass ornaments were shaped to look like fruits and nuts.
 The ornaments were made by using blown glass and putting it into a mold.
 The inside of the ornaments had mercury and tin in them to make them shine.
 When the dangers of mercury became known, sugar water, and silver replaced it.
 The outside of the ornament was painstakingly hand-painted and decorated ornately.

 Before the war, Max Eckhardt used to import Christmas ornaments to the US to sell them.
 Anticipating the imminent shortage of glass, Eckhardt created a company called Shiny Bright that would sell US-made glass ornaments.
 He, along with Bill Thompson who was a representative of Woolworth’s Department store, negotiated with Corning Glass Works in New York to mass produce the glass ornaments.
 Before making ornaments, Corning Glass Works manufactured lightbulbs.
 In 1939, Corning Glassworks began to experiment with making glass ornament “blanks” that used the same machines that made lightbulbs.
 The ornaments were made by pouring hot glass in molds on a conveyer belt.
 Puffs of air would then be blown into the glass to create its shape and hollow interior.
 When continuing along the conveyer belt, the ornaments would then get a silver coating inside to give them their signature shine.
 Corning Glass Works ended up adding 500 jobs to the factory and producing over 40 million US-made glass ornament “blanks.”
 Shiny Brite would then go on to paint and decorate the ornaments and distribute them to stores all over the United States.
 In 1939, F.W.
 Woolworth ended up purchasing 200,000 glass ornaments to sell at their store.
 Many stores around the United States began to follow and Shiny Brite ornaments were now sold nationwide Advertisement GalleryShiny Brite ornaments were simple and a stark deviation from the ornate German glass ornaments.
 Shiny Brite ornaments came in many colors including pink, blue, red, and green.
 A common design with the ornaments was thick stripes that would come in many colors.
 Due to the shortage of metal, some of the ornaments had cardboard tops.
 The ornaments were mostly round but there were some oblong shapes also.
 Due to the ban on silver nitrate, Corning Glass Works could no longer put a silver coating inside the ornaments.
 To make up for this, tinsel was added inside some of the glass ornaments to capture the shine.
 Ornaments were either sold individually or in box sets.
 Each ornament was sold for as little as 10 cents which would be approximately between $1.50 to $2.00 today.
 The boxes carried sets of between 6 and 12 ornaments.
 Each box boasted that the ornaments were American-made.
 Many boxes even had a photo of Santa Clause shaking hands with Uncle Sam.
 Ornament Photo GalleryConsumers grew to love Shiny Brite ornaments due to their simplicity, low cost, and being made in America.
 They could no longer justify importing the more ornate and expensive glass ornaments from Germany.
 Shiny Brite ornaments were still popular in the 50s and 60s and carry nostalgia for much of the baby boomer generation.
 By the 70s, the production of Shiny Brite ornaments stopped, and are now a collector’s item that we are very lucky to have on display this Holiday season.